Nouns and Pronouns

 You will find the answers in our "Answer Key".

-So from the ESL Help Desk, thanks for dropping by this week and remember to email us your questions about English grammar by sending your comments through our blog.
+The ESL Help Desk thanks you for dropping by this week.
+Remember to email us your questions about English grammar by sending your comments through our blog.

 All material is copyrighted, Software for Students.
 Copying for PERSONAL USE ONLY.
 All others must contact Software for Students for permission to use in schools or other educational institutions.